 Because the farming is organic, Pepe uses only natural compost.
 Preparations of cinnamon, dandelion and chamomile are sprayed against insects, while pheromone traps restrict an invasive grape moth.

 The resultant wines display freshness, subtlety and balance, rather than an over-abundance of alcohol, harsh tannins and raisiny concentration.
 While there are some reserva wines, most are released young.
 Alicante has no history of quality based on long ageing as happens in Rioja, and is all the better for it.
-“Here concentration is easy, but balance is difficult,” said Pepe.
+“Here concentration is easy, but a balance is difficult,” said Pepe.

 And after that, it was back to the Finca to thaw out and try his wines.

 On arriving back at the Finca, a large fire was blazing away merrily in the cosy tasting room.
 As an extra treat, home-made venison and wild boar sausages griddled over the fire and crusty bread.
 Of course, these bocadillos were the perfect welcome on a bitterly cold day.
 Time for wine!

 The first two wines are “radical, natural wines” made for the Mendoza family.
 They are not commercialised, although I hope they will be.
 They are no-sulphur and matured in traditional terracotta amphorae:

 - Moscatel.
 12%.
 My concerns with so many white wines made without sulphur are that they often replace fruit character with dull apple cider flavours.
 Not so here.
 This wine is a cloudy orange colour but has retained a floral orange-flower Muscat scent.
 The palate has an intense candied orange taste.
 It starts dry and ends gently sweet some minutes later.

 - Monastrell.
 13%.
 Dark purple, wafting perfume, slightly smoky.
 Dry palate of cherries, pastry and cream, like Strudel.
 Very well balanced, moderate alcohol, elegant, delicious.

 Four 100% Monastrell wines